agsb/Kyou-Ato/README.md

 ## Metrics

 the mean interval time (days) between
-    TODO and TASK, TASK and DONE, TODO and DONE ;
+    TODO and WORK, WORK and DONE, TODO and DONE ;

 the mean quantity of tasks inside each interval ;